 - Intermittent fasting may be beneficial for heart health.
 Sudden cardiac arrest and heart disease remain to be one of the top killers of firefighters.
 It is known that various health markers (so-called "risk factors") are associated with either an increased or decreased risk of heart disease.
 Studies show that intermittent fasting can improve numerous risk factors for heart disease such as blood pressure, cholesterol levels, triglycerides, and inflammatory markers.

 - Intermittent fasting induces various cellular repair processes.
 When we fast, the cells in the body initiate a cellular "waste removal" process called autophagy.
 This involves the cells breaking down and metabolizing broken and dysfunctional proteins that build up inside cells over time.
 Increased autophagy may provide protection against several diseases, including cancer and Alzheimer's disease.

 - Intermittent Fasting May Help Prevent Cancer.
 Cancer is a terrible disease and will soon be the number one killer of firefighters.
-The instances of cancer is higher for firefighters, EMTs and medics due the the stresses of the job.
+The instances of cancer are higher for firefighters, EMTs, and medics due to the stresses of the job.
 (Learn how to give cancer "the finger," CLICK here).
-Fasting has been shown to have several beneficial effects on metabolic and cellular processes that may lead to reduced risk of cancer.
+Fasting has been shown to have several beneficial effects on metabolic and cellular processes that may lead to a reduced risk of cancer.

 - Intermittent fasting increases human growth hormone levels.
 When you fast, insulin levels drop and human growth hormone increases.
 The levels of growth hormone skyrocket, increasing as much as 5-fold.
 Insulin sensitivity improves and levels of insulin drop dramatically.
 Lower insulin levels and higher growth hormone levels increase the breakdown of body fat and facilitate its use for energy.
 This has benefits for fat loss and muscle gain, to name a few.